Museum & Pollinator Habitats

 12. Current Leadership Structure - Read why the current structure is a total mess, and why change is crucial moving forward . . . click here.

 13. Lack of Openness - Here is a list of several examples of where current GP leadership could have and should have been far more open . . . click here.

 14. Deception - Another word for deception is lie, and here is a list of times when current leadership has been less than honest in order to sway public opinion to their side . . . click here.

 The bottom line to all of this is that the current GP leadership is not at all passionate about wildlife and wildlife habitat.
 In fact, the evidence is abundant and clear, that they not only lack passion in these areas, they actually show very little interest at all.
 It is all about priorities, and to have leadership over this great park district, for which wildlife and wildlife habitat simply is not a priority, is inexcusable.
-Recreation is fine, fundraising and marketing skills are fine, having beautifully landscaped areas in the parks is fine, hosting all kinds of public events is fine . . . but promoting all of these far ahead of wildlife and wildlife habitat conservation is not fine.
+Recreation is fine, fundraising and marketing skills are fine, having beautifully landscaped areas in the parks is fine, hosting all kinds of public events is fine . . . but promoting all of these far ahead of and at the expense of wildlife and wildlife habitat conservation is not fine.
 It is unacceptable.
 Using deceptive means to mislead the public into supporting your agenda is not acceptable either, and tarnishes the entire organization.

 It starts at the top!
 Before we get into all of the serious shortcomings of the current Great Parks leadership, we have to look at where it all begins . . . at the very top.
 The district is overseen by five commissioners.
 Did you know that all five of the commissioner seats are appointed by ONE INDIVIDUAL?

 That's right, all five Great Parks commissioner seats are filled by one person, and that my friends is a sure recipe for disaster.